alexanderovie/datos/docs/classes/AppDataAppleAppListTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:219163
+Defined in: main.ts:219693

-URL for collecting the results of the Apple App List task
+URL for collecting the results of the Apple app_list task

 #### Implementation of